 Laser tag is one of the games in trend these days.
 They promise to bring you the time of your life.
-Mostly, children and teenager like it and find it fun, but people of all age range can play it.
+Mostly, children and teenagers like it and find it fun, but people of all age range can play it.

 While the name is “laser tag” like you could see in the previous articles, there is nothing implying laser in this game.
 The only “laser” this game uses is the infrared light that does no harm to the eyes or to you whatever you may be tagged on.